 Relations between ENA, North Africa and the Middle East

-Cooperation based principally on relations with schools of administration
+A cooperation based first and foremost on relations with administration schools